ConnorJamesLow/icc-heroku/README.md

 heroku open
 ```
 You may also login to the [heroku web console](https://dashboard.heroku.com) in your browser to see the current list of projects.

-**Explaination:** `heroku create` creates a new project.
+**Explanation:** `heroku create` creates a new project.
 You can see these on your dashboard by navigating to https://dashboard.heroku.com/apps. `git push heroku master` will deploy your application code to heroku's git client.
 Heroku will then take care of the build for you.

 ### Update your project
 Hello world is pretty neat, but we want to update our application and make it our own.
 Since we already have our project here, we can begin editing.
 However, if you wanted to pull down the project from heroku, you could do so with the following command: